setipio/wasmedge_setip_demo/README.md

 ---

-# A simple HTTP API server to deploy both locally and remotely behind the same public URL.
+# A simple HTTP public API server to deploy locally with offline access.

-This is a simple Rust project that can run an API server and be made instantly available over secured public URLs from any or limited public IP addresses.
+This is a simple project that can run an API server and be made instantly available over secured public URLs from any or limited public IP addresses.

-It is build in Rust but also runnable through With WasmEdge, according to the WasmEdge's authors: An app could take 1/100 of the size of a similar Linux container app.
+It is written in Rust and runnable through With WasmEdge.
+According to the WasmEdge's authors: An app could take 1/100 of the size of a similar Linux container app.

+Since setip.io accounts provide a server wasm environment that is also compatible with WasmEdge: any code running locally or on the cloud can be running indeferenly on local machines but also directly behind the setip.io provided public URLs when offline.

+Think of this like you would think of a CDN but a caching solution for code generated content, and not only static content.
+That makes it possible to run code where it's the most efficient and the most cost-effective at the same time, just like for CDN and static pages.

-Using the same public URLs, incoming internet connections can be routed to a any local machine (As in: A machine with no public IP addresses) or on the cloud.
-By offering code execution both online and offline a local machine can be taken offline for planned or unexpected reason (Local connection drop, hardware issues etc...) while connections are still served from the public node as a failover.
-This lets local resources be used most of the time and remote code using remote resources be accessed only when local resources are unavailable.
-Meanwhile the same code can be used locally and remotely without any configuration change which greatly simplify deployment.
+Using the same setip.io supplied public URLs, incoming internet connections can be routed to any local machine (As in: A machine with no public IP addresses that you selhost or hosted ) or on the cloud.
+By offering code execution both online and offline a local machine can be taken offline for planned or unexpected reason (Local connection drop, hardware issues etc...) and while connections are still served from the public node as a failover.
+ This lets local resources be used most of the time and remote resources be accessed only when local resources are unavailable.
+This limits third party code excution cost only when necessary.
+  Meanwhile the same code can be used for local or remote execution without any configuration change which greatly simplify deployment.
+Better yet, by using a wasm execution environment, it is possible to write in most popular languages that can compile to the wasm standard so as to benefit of a large ecosystem.

 Running the same code on the cloud and locally behind the same public URLs allows to save on some cloud related costs with in-house resources while still responding if in-house resources are no longer available.